 At rural health clinics, patient care tends to be more personalized than what is available at larger hospitals or medical centers due to smaller staff sizes and fewer patients being seen per day.

-The goal is always to provide high-quality patient care but doing so in a personal manner sets rural health clinics apart from other types of healthcare facilities.
+The goal is always to provide high-quality patient care, but doing so in a personal manner sets rural health clinics apart from other types of healthcare facilities.

 We have found this to be true with our local walk-in clinic.
 The doctors and practitioners seem to have more time to spend with you.